helm/helm-www/content/en/blog/2022-04-19-tools-to-manage-helm-declaratively.md

 | Orkestra | ✅ | ✅ | 🚫[^8] | ✅ |
 | Fleet | ✅ | ✅ | 🚫[^9] | ✅ |

-_Note, this comparison is from when the blog post was published.
+_Note, this comparison is from when the blog post was last updated.
 Projects change over time and the feature set may change over time.
 You should evaluate the projects in their current state before choosing one._

 ## Conclusion